 More than 300 of your fellow adventurers are now enrolled in Amplify, our new creative productivity deep dive course.
 Join us for this epic journey as you amp up your creative flow for 2021 and beyond!
 And get your full purchase credited when you join Conscious Growth Club in April 2021.

-For the past several months, I’ve been putting a lot of time and energy into exploring 3D relationships with men and women as well as 4D relationships with women.
-These terms are defined on my Meeting in Person page.
+For the past several months, I’ve been actively exploring 3D relationships with men and women as well as 4D relationships with women, as explained in Enjoying Rich and Abundant Relationships.

 - physically (body)

 - mentally (mind)

 - emotionally (heart)

 - purposefully (spirit)

 A 3D connection means that we’re connecting strongly in 3 of these areas.
 A 4D connection means we’re connecting in all 4 aspects.